 How to Grow Berries in Containers

-I also remember summer nights when strawberries were in season and Mom would slice them up and put them in a bowl of sugar in the fridge.
+I can also remember summer nights when strawberries were in season and Mom would slice them up and put them in a bowl of sugar in the fridge.
 After dinner she would pour them over shortcakes and add whipped cream and it was the best treat ever!

-The key to growing berries in pots is you need to select the right container, variety, and location for optimal growth and yield.
+The key to growing sweet berries in pots is you need to select the right container, variety, and location for optimal new growth and yield.
 Today, we’ll be going through three types of berries you can easily plant and grow in containers.
 Let’s get started!

 You might also like: How To Grow Strawberries & Other Berries

 Consistent watering is key if you want healthy blueberries with sweet flavor.
 Don’t let the soil dry out and avoid giving them too much water.
 Having good drainage can help maintain a good soil moisture that will allow your plants to flourish.

 While blueberries are generally self-fertile and will bear fruit even if there are no other blueberry plants nearby, you might want to keep a couple of pots as a companion to encourage good pollination and fruit set.

 Raspberries can be grown in containers that are at least 24 inches wide and 12 – 18 inches deep.
 Choose a variety that grows small and compact shrubs like Fall Gold and Raspberry Shortcake.